Is curated content good for SEO? Short answer – yes. Long answer – that’s what this post is about!

 For example, if you become an authority in your niche and develop relationships with other big websites in your space, you’re naturally going to get more backlinks, which will help your SEO.
 Similarly, the sites that you feature can also promote your curation efforts because it benefits them as well.

-If you want to implement the best way to curate content for SEO, there are some important do’s and don’ts that you need to pay attention to.
+If you want to implement the best way to curate content and boost your SEO, there are some important do’s and don’ts that you need to pay attention to.

 Let’s go through them…